Skip to content

 What Are Audio Enhancements?

-Audio enhancements in Windows 11 are special settings that try to make your computer’s sound better, whether you’re using speakers or headphones.
+Audio enhancements in Windows 11 are settings designed to improve your computer’s sound quality, whether you’re using speakers or headphones.

 How to Turn Audio Enhancements On or Off